Ibraz94/32-beatwriters-web/SLEEPER_INTEGRATION.md

-# 🏈 Sleeper API Integration
+# 🏈 Sleeper API Integration - Feed-Based Flow

 Complete Sleeper API integration using React Query for the 32BeatWriters platform.
+**NEW FLOW**: Sleeper works as a feed source, displaying player nuggets from league rosters.

 ## 📁 Project Structure